ishbguy/bag/README.md

     list                       list installed bags
     load                       load all plugins and update PATH plug       <dl:url>        add a bag plugin
-    proxy                      proxy an package or repo operation cmd uninstall  <dl:url>        uninstall a bag
+    uninstall  <dl:url>        uninstall a bag
     unlink     <dl:url>        unlink a bag, just like uninstall update     [pat]           update one or more bags